ffplayout/ffplayout/docs/developer.md

 - `cargo install cargo-deb`
 - `cargo install cargo-generate-rpm`

-Compile to your target system with cargo or cross, and run:
+Compile to your target system with cargo, and run:

 ```Bash
 # for debian based systems: